-DRAFT

 Great Basin College

 Field Trip & Field Work Safety Checklist

 The Great Basin College Safety Committee recommends use of the following checklist for all GBC field trips, field studies, capstone field projects, internships or other types of field work.
 It is understood that not all areas of the checklist will apply to all trips afield, however use of the list will help ensure that general safety procedures and common practices are followed.